 - Expiration of the time period allowed for the Informal Grievance Resolution Process.The Informal Grievance Resolution Process must be concluded within (5) business days from the appointment of the CFAGC member unless the parties mutually agree to extend the time for conclusion of the Informal Grievance Resolution Process, provided however, that it is not extended more than 10 additional business days.

 - Formal Request to CFAGC

 Before a Formal Request to the CFAGC for a hearing can be made, a Grievant must try to resolve the Grievance through the Informal Grievance Resolution Process.
 A faculty member requesting a hearing by CFAGC shall present a written statement of charges to the Dean of Faculty.
-If the grievance is against the Dean of Faculty, or a College policy, decision, or action, then the statement of charges shall be presented to the President of the College.
+If the grievance is against the Chief Academic Officer, or a College policy, decision, or action, then the statement of charges shall be presented to the President of the College.

 - Statement of Charges, Preparation and Distribution

 The written statement of charges submitted by the grievant shall contain the following information and material in a form from which multiple legible copies may be easily reproduced and cannot contain any new concerns or complaints: